wdtaylor30/wdtaylor30.github.io/_pages/content.md

 Whether teaching about code or streaming video games on a Friday night, I simply want to have my own positive and inclusive corner of the internet.
 My end goal is to create a safe space for people of ***all*** backgrounds to be themselves—transcending racial, ethnic, socioeconomic, and gender identities.

-I love talking about the future of technology education (and video games)!
-If you (the reader) have ideas or simply want to chat about anything, please reach out to _@wdtlive_ on Instagram or via email at _wdtaylor30 [at] gmail [dot] com_.
-(Please send all business inquiries to the latter email address.)
+I love talking about technology education (and video games)!
+If you (the reader) have ideas (or in the off chance of a collaboration/business inquiry), please reach out via email to _wdtaylor30 [at] gmail [dot] com_.